max-amb/pernel/README.md

 4. **Boot Image**
    - Creates a FAT image (`esp.img`) with `EFI/BOOT/BOOTX64.EFI` → done with QEMU with OVMF

+##### Development Process
+At the beginning, maybe pangea kinda time, we spent 10 minutes struggling with no c standard library, what the hell?
+It turns out, we imported the libraries the wrong way round.
+Next, what a beautiful error, there was missing library?!
+No, we missed the `-c` flag in our `Makefile` for approximately half an hour.
+Then, we were on the home stretch, but the `InitializeLib` function was missing :(.
+How?
+I swore I included it?
+Oh, a missing, underscore.

 ### Integration
 ```
 [Our Code] <--> [UEFI] <--> [QEMU (simulated hardware)]